 That’s how it’s supposed to be, anyway.
 Is it really, though?
 Social media entails the opportunity to develop direct dialogue, without the need of the PR person.
 It lacks the creative development of a bond PRs and journalists once had.
 In its place we have speed and excess.
 Digital media encompasses more than the written word, and breaks it down into innumerable channels.
 Don’t forget your timesheets, even crafting a tweet takes time, especially if you need it signed off, and recording those metrics… Hindsight may lend us the idea things were easier way back when… But this is also wrong, it’s all about speed, and relevance.
 Before the newsroom witnessed its cull in the early 2000s, the Content ascendancy hadn’t yet taken off.
 Blogs, vlogs, microblogs, Twitter, Vines, whitepapers, surveys and polls of all different colours and kinds have handed companies, people, ideas or anonymous a tool to broadcast their message as far and wide as their social networks allow.
 In 2015, we are now swimming in content.
 It shows no sign of abating or slowing down, and gets faster and increasingly excessive with each turn of the day.

 Enter the PR person, the Reputation Manager, the Media Relations Exec, who were perhaps at one time an old guard, actually do have a part to play in the chaos of the current content ecosystem.
 The champions of brand campaigns must wade through the sea of content in order to bring out the relevance and importance of their initiatives.
-The PR is the one who innovates the lens and applies it to content and people; who isolates and refines the approach in determining who wants to listen to this message or that; raising the client above the noise in order to reach those they need.
+The PR is the one who innovates the lens and applies it to content and people; who isolates and refines the approach and strategy in determining who wants to listen to this message or that; raising the client above the noise in order to reach those they need.
 By integrating disciplines and breaking down siloes, the Client Experience Executive works across every channel (or should be!) in the effort toward attaining poignancy of message and certainty of relevance.
 The advent of the digital age was a fast and massive change, and some still find it difficult to view the world horizontally; but it’s now necessary.
 Those client experience executives in your wonderful integrated communications agency won’t be getting those messages far without tackling the vast digital world and all its noisy channels.